gsnedders/wpt-docs/docs/_writing-tests/general-guidelines.md

 tested; very generic names like `001.html` are discouraged.
 A common format is `test-topic-001.html`, where `test-topic` is a short identifier that describes the test.
-It should avoid conjunctions, articles, and prepositions as it is a file name, not an English phrase, hence it should be as concise as possible.
+It should avoid conjunctions, articles, and prepositions as it should be as concise as possible.
 The integer that follows is normally just increased incrementally, and padded to three digits.
 (If you'd end up with more than 999 tests, your `test-topic` is probably too broad!)

 #### Support Files